 This Oatmeal Pie is my take on an old fashioned pie recipe that’s super simple to make.
 You can serve it chilled, warm or at room temperature with vanilla ice cream or whipped cream.

 If you’re a fan of oatmeal cookies, you’ll love the flavor of this homemade oatmeal pie.
 The filling is embellished with toasted nuts and coconut, along with oatmeal to round-out the flavor profile.
 You can make the crust from scratch or use a deep dish frozen pie crust to expedite preparation.

-- If using a frozen deep dish pie crust, there's no need to thaw it first.
-Simply mix up the filling, fill it and bake.
+- If using a frozen deep dish pie crust, there’s no need to thaw it first.
+Simply mix up the filling, fill the crust and bake.